What is Influenza?

 Contraindications: People who have previously had an allergic reaction following an influenza vaccine or component of an influenza vaccine.

-Those individuals with known anaphylactic hypersensitivity reactions to egg proteins (eggs or egg products) or chicken proteins should discuss with a doctor whether administration of the vaccine may be conducted under special conditions (as per the Australian Immunisation Handbook).
+Those individuals with known anaphylactic hypersensitivity reactions to egg proteins (eggs or egg products) or chicken proteins should discuss with a doctor whether administration of this vaccine may be conducted under special conditions (as per the Australian Immunisation Handbook).
+Otherwise, a new formulation that is not produced using eggs will soon be available.

 Most individuals should receive 1 dose of influenza vaccine each year, however, the following people should receive 2 doses, 4 weeks apart: